mariellefoster/plots_and_projects/README.md

 - If twitter won't do it, someone has to

 ## Surprise call of the day
-- Picks someone random from your contacts and calls them at 4pm everyday
+- Picks someone random from your contacts and calls them at 4pm

 ## DRM Education Site
 - What is it?